Albany, New York Overview

 Albany, New York’s history spans over three centuries, and it continues to build on that history today as a vibrant, thriving and modern city.

-Located at the crossroads of two of the Northeast’s busiest interstate highways, and along the historic Hudson River, Albany is strategically located to serve a diverse set of business and recreational needs.
+Located at the crossroads of two of the Northeast’s busiest interstate highways and along the historic Hudson River, the City of Albany is made up of unique geographic areas, each having their own distinct character.
+Together, these commercial districts and neighborhoods make Albany an urban center of residential, commercial and institutional activity.

 Albany Fact #2